Shooting at Durham Indian restaurant resulted from argument at after-hours party, police say

-DURHAM, N.C (WTVD) -- Multiple people were injured in an overnight shooting during an after-hours party at an Indian restaurant, Durham police said.
+DURHAM, N.C (WTVD) -- Three people were injured in an overnight shooting during an after-hours party at an Indian restaurant, Durham police said.

-Durham officials said shortly before 2 a.m., officers responded to Basera Biryani & Grill Indian Cuisine on NC-55.
+Durham officials said shortly before 2 a.m., officers responded to Basera Biryani & Grill Indian Cuisine in the 4800 block of N.C.
+55.

 Officials say the shooting was the result of an escalated argument during the party.